matrix-org/matrix-spec-proposals/proposals/2140-terms-of-service-2.md

 The client uses the `GET $prefix/terms` endpoint to get the latest set of terms that must be agreed to.
-It then cross-references this set of documents against the `m.third_party_terms` account data and presents to the user any documents that they have not already agreed to, along with UI for them to indicate their agreement.
+It then cross-references this set of documents against the `m.accepted_terms` account data and presents to the user any documents that they have not already agreed to, along with UI for them to indicate their agreement.
 Once the user has indicated their agreement, then, and only then, must the client use the `POST $prefix/terms` API to signal to the server the